Project-MONAI/tutorials/modules/bundles/spleen_segmentation/docs/README.md

 A pre-trained model for volumetric (3D) segmentation of the spleen from CT image.

 # Model Overview
-This model is trained using the runnerup [1] awarded pipeline of the "Medical Segmentation Decathlon Challenge 2018" using the UNet architecture [2] with 32 training images and 9 validation images.
+This model is trained using the runner-up [1] awarded pipeline of the "Medical Segmentation Decathlon Challenge 2018" using the UNet architecture [2] with 32 training images and 9 validation images.

 ## Data
 The training dataset is Task09_Spleen.tar from http://medicaldecathlon.com/.